ibm-cloud-docs/Cloudant/tutorials/create_database.md

 before you start working through the tutorial.

 This tutorial walks you through the steps of creating and populating a database.
-You can follow each step, or go to the end of the tutorial, [execute the Python script](#execute-the-complete-python-script), and return to Step 5.
-Retrieving data.
+You can follow each step, or go to the end of the tutorial, [execute the Python script](#execute-the-complete-python-script), and return to *Step 5.
+Retrieving data*.

 Normally, you don't run commands individually in Python.
 You usually create a script, which is a list of the commands you want to run,